Code-Institute-Submissions/Recipe-search/README.md

 # My recipes

-Milestone Project - 2 - rpi recipes
+Milestone Project - 2 - API recipes

 I have developed this page to provide a search based website.
-I have bulit this as a single page website that has an api search for any recipes.
+I have built this as a single page website that has an API search for any recipes.

-The was designed to show a whole range of resipes show show any kind of meal or deserts that any one was looking to cook or bake.
+The was designed to show a whole range of recipes including any type of meal or desert that any one is looking to cook or bake.

 Links below to my GitHub Pages and Github Repository: